coreos/docs/os/getting-started-with-docker.md

 Docker is an open-source project that makes creating and managing Linux containers really easy.
 Containers are like extremely lightweight VMs – they allow code to run in isolation from other containers but safely share the machine’s resources, all without the overhead of a hypervisor.

 Docker containers can boot extremely fast (in milliseconds!) which gives you unprecedented flexibility in managing load across your cluster.
-For example, instead of running chef on each of your VMs, it’s faster and more reliable to have your build system create a container and launch it on the appropriate number of CoreOS hosts.
-This guide will show you how to launch a container, install some software on it, commit that container, and optionally launch it on another CoreOS machine.
-Before starting, make sure you've got at least one CoreOS machine up and running &mdash; try it on [Amazon EC2](booting-on-ec2.md) or locally with [Vagrant](booting-on-vagrant.md).
+For example, instead of running chef on each of your VMs, it’s faster and more reliable to have your build system create a container and launch it on the appropriate number of Container Linux hosts.
+This guide will show you how to launch a container, install some software on it, commit that container, and optionally launch it on another Container Linux machine.
+Before starting, make sure you've got at least one Container Linux machine up and running &mdash; try it on [Amazon EC2](booting-on-ec2.md) or locally with [Vagrant](booting-on-vagrant.md).

 ## Docker CLI basics